MattFennell/Kubernetes/README.md

 ### Setting up Minikube locally
 This was a bit tricky to sort, but these are some helpers.
 You may need to go into the BIOS to enable Virtualisation, and you will need to enable HyperV in Windows.
 I essentially just followed the steps in https://learnk8s.io/blog/installing-docker-and-kubernetes-on-windows, but below is a condensed version of them (I think).

-1. Start `cmd.exe` as admin
-1. Install Chocolatey by executing `@"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"`
-1. Install docker with `choco install docker-for-windows -y`.
-You may need to restart and enable Hyper-V
-1. Running `docker ps` should return an empty list of containers if it has been installed correctly
 1. Install minikube with `choco install minikube -y`
 1. Open Powershell as admin
 1. Run `Get-NetAdapter`